 SEND_TA This value is continuously asserted in case transmission of sequences of symbols representing the TDD asymmetric training mode is to take place.
 LS_TX sends at 3 GBd with PAM2 TDD training frames.
 HS_TX sends at 3 GBd or 6 GBd with PAM2 TDD training frames.

-SEND_Z This value is continuously asserted in case transmission of zero symbols is required.
+SEND_Z This value is continuously asserted in case continuous transmission of Z symbols is required.

 When generated